Okay, so you've probably heard about lithium before.

 One of Tech's Biggest Names and a $5 Billion "Gigafactory"

 As you can see from the list above, one of the biggest catalysts for this growth also happens to be one of the most visible ones, and it goes by a single name: Tesla.

-Tesla Motors (NASDAQ: TSLA), a pioneer in the electric car industry and now a pioneer in the home power storage business with the introduction of its Powerwall residential energy storage system, is currently building the world's biggest lithium battery production facility — dubbed the "Gigafactory" — in Nevada.
+Tesla Motors (NASDAQ: TSLA), a pioneer in the electric car industry and now a pioneer in the home power storage business with the introduction of its Powerwall residential energy storage system, built the world's biggest lithium battery production facility — dubbed the "Gigafactory" — in Nevada.

 Gigantic by any standard, this massive production facility is destined to double the world's lithium-ion power storage capacity single-handedly and could raise global demand for the metal by as much as 17%, according to Forbes.

 However, despite this factory's enormous production potential, demand is still outstripping supply.

 Just a week after announcing that Powerwall units were available for pre-order, Elon Musk, founder and CEO of the company, went public saying that the Gigafactory's entire production capacity, based on Powerwall demand alone, was already spoken for.